Pleotrichophorus

 Pleotrichophorus decampus (Knowlton & Smith)

 This is one of the common species of Pleotrichophorus most places I go in western North America.
 It lives on shrubby Artemisia.
 If I had learnt my sagebrush taxonomy a long time ago, I could tell you more about what species of sagebrush.
 Fortunately I have learned enough to tell you something: this aphid seems to have a broad host range of shrubby Artemisia including A. arbuscula, A. californica, A. cana, and A. tridentata (including at least two of its subspecies).
 I have a few samples that I recorded as being from herbaceous Artemisia, and they conform well with the morphology of samples from shrubby hosts.
 I’m not sure what to think about that.
-I have samples from Washington, Oregon, Idaho, Nevada, Colorado, Wyoming, and New Mexico.
+I have samples from Washington, Oregon, California, Idaho, Nevada, Utah, Colorado, Wyoming, and New Mexico.

 Pleotrichophorus decampus on sagebrush in eastern Oregon in May.